polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Encourage @Stark @Aisha Javed @Manisha @April D @susyjam @Nikita Sukhwal @Urvi Soni @Gabriela Urquieta @Shaistha @Shanmugapriya @cibaca
 #60daysofudacity

+#### Sarah
+* Played with the NLP hackathon kernel.
+I wasn't going to do the hackathons because I have a lot of open projects, but...
+It ties with the fastai NLP course...
+It is almost not another project...
+Right?

 ### Day 31:

 #### Polarbeargo